Vortex

 Vortices are a major component of turbulent flow.
-The distribution of velocity, vorticity (the curl of the flow velocity), as well as the concept of circulation are used to characterise vortices.
+The distribution of velocity, vorticity (the curl of the flow velocity), as well as the concept of circulation are used to characterize vortices.
 In most vortices, the fluid flow velocity is greatest next to its axis and decreases in inverse proportion to the distance from the axis.

-In the absence of external forces, viscous friction within the fluid tends to organise the flow into a collection of irrotational vortices, possibly superimposed to larger-scale flows, including larger-scale vortices.
-Once formed, vortices can move, stretch, twist, and interact in complex ways.
+In the absence of external forces, viscous friction within the fluid tends to organize the flow into a collection of irrotational vortices, possibly superimposed to larger-scale flows, including larger-scale vortices.
+Once formed vortices can move, stretch, twist, and interact in complex ways.
 A moving vortex carries some angular and linear momentum, energy, and mass, with it.